manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_06_Lab6_Ex1_Implement Sensitivity labels.md

 	This will start the download for the AIP Unified label client.

-3. In the Microsoft download center tab, a notification bar will appear at the top right of the page asking whether you want to Run, Save, or Cancel.
-Select **Run**.
-If you do not receive this notification, select **Open file** in the download bar at the top right.
+3. In the Microsoft download center tab, on the notification bar at the bottom of the page, you will see the **AzInfoProtection_UI.exe** file being downloaded.
+Once the file has finished downloading, select the **Open file** link that appears below the file name.

 	![](images/isl1.png)